 If you’ve ever wondered what happens at a Good Night Out training session, or you’re thinking of setting up a rave buddy system at your party, read on.
 We give our insight into what promoters can expect and speak to co-founder, Bryony.

-At the beginning of 2020, we took our longest hiatus in 6 years of Jaded being at the wonderful Corsica Studios.
+At the beginning of 2020, we took our longest hiatus in 6 years of Jaded being at Corsica Studios.
 We were feeling burnt out after working long into the night launching our Stroberload label whilst holding down our day-jobs.
 We’d neglected ourselves and the care, detail and esteem that goes in to every Sunday.

 We spent those weeks taking a fresh look at everything.
 Over the preceding months, we’d been increasingly feeling a disconnect between our values and Jaded.
 A major part of this was not addressing the elephant in the room of our carbon footprint (with up to 16 weekly flights alone).
 Our primary act was to phase them out and focus on booking new techno rising up locally and from France and the Netherlands where we could use the Eurostar.
 We also wanted to put a rave buddy system in place, but we didn’t know where to start.
 This lead us to Good Night Out and Bryony…